 Obtained by the Land Trust in 1989 and donated by Murial and James Douglas, the land was once part of a larger tract managed by the Nature Conservancy, whose signs can still be spotted on the property.
 This 17.02 acre parcel is adjacent to, and can only be accessed from, our Melius Road Preserve.

-The Douglas Preserve remains in its natural state, as was stipulated by the terms of its donation, and seemed untouched by human activity at the time of our last inspection.
+The Douglas Preserve remains in its natural state, as was stipulated by the terms of its donation, and seems untouched by human activity.
 The preserve is a diverse natural habitat.
 Its majority – some 60% of the land – consists of bog or wetlands which collect and drain into a 3-foot wide stream.
-Another 30% of the preserve is forested dry land and 10% is made up of steep clifts with outcroppings.
+Another 30% of the preserve is forested dry land and 10% is made up of steep cliffs with outcroppings.
 Combined with our Melius Road property, the secluded Douglas Preserve maintains a quiet woodland area near the center of Warren.

 PUBLIC ACCESS ALLOWED